artsy/artsy.github.io/source/_posts/2012-10-18-so-you-want-to-do-a-css3-3d-transform.markdown

 of testing) wins.

 Most feature detection assumes a 'supports' or 'does not support' binary.
-This is not the case with css 3d transforms - there is a 'gradient of support'.
-Additionally, enabling 3d transforms causes the page to be re-rendered in an entirely different rendering engine which causes other problems (more on this in a later blogpost).
+This is not the case with CSS3 3D Transforms - there is a 'gradient of support'.
+Additionally, enabling 3D transforms causes the page to be re-rendered in an entirely different rendering engine which causes other problems (more on this in a later blogpost).